AlekHarden/ElectroSim2/README.md

 ### Windows

-In the root of the repository:
+In the root of the repository, run the following commands to set up the build directory:

  1. `mkdir build`
  2. `cd build`
  3. `cmake ..`

+In the build directory, run the following command to build (and re-build) the project:

  4. `cmake --build .`

+After building, cd into the bin directory to execute the project:

+ 5. `cd bin`
+ 6. `.\ElectroSim2.exe`